 From a company perspective, Telebrands recently settled with the NJ Attorney General’s office for $550K, based on allegations of violating the Consumer Fraud Act.
 The company admitted no wrongdoing.

-A couple important points before wrapping up: 1) These are the most common complaints for most ASOTV products —not just those from Telebrands, and 2) this doesn’t mean you’ll experience the same with Painter’s Palette.
+A couple of important points before wrapping up: 1) These are the most common complaints about most ASOTV products —not just those from Telebrands, and 2) this doesn’t mean you’ll experience the same with Painter’s Palette.

 Should You Buy Painter’s Palette?